spack/spack/lib/spack/spack/cmd/installer/README.md

       all: '${ARCHITECTURE}\${COMPILERNAME}-${COMPILERVER}\${PACKAGE}-${VERSION}-${HASH}'
 ```

-Note that the projections stanza is identical to the one in the default config.yaml
+(These settings are identical to those in the default config.yaml
-provided with your Spack checkout.
-It is important that all indentions in .yaml files
+provided with your Spack checkout, except with forward slashes replaced by backslashes for
+Windows compatibility.)
+It is important that all indentions in .yaml files are done with spaces and not tabs, so take care
-are done with spaces and not tabs, so take care when editing one by hand.
+when editing one by hand.

 For the packages.yaml file, we need to direct spack towards both our CMake
 installation and towards Ninja.
 Therefore, your packages.yaml file will look something